Voluntary Participation of Social Housing Tenants in Irish Red Cross Pledge Scheme

 What you should consider before making your pledge

 The size of your home.
 There are strict guidelines on how many people can live in different size homes to ensure that properties do not become overcrowded.
 If you are unsure how many people are allowed live in your home, please get in touch with us.

 Financial considerations.
-Having another person live with you may mean higher costs for electricity, gas, food or other services.
-Please consider this in advance, as unless the Irish Red Cross give you permission, you will not be able to charge your guests.
+Having another person live with you may mean higher costs for electricity, gas, food, or other services.
+Please consider this in advance, as unless the Irish Red Cross gives you permission, you will not be able to charge your guests.
 Circle VHA will not charge you additional rent when you have an Irish Red Cross approved guest staying with you, however, your normal rent will still need to be paid in full.

 Insurance arrangements.
 Your property is insured by Circle VHA or your Owners Management Company.
 However, you may have other policies or contents insurance and it is always worth checking if any of your policies could be affected by allowing another person to move in.